bitnami/charts/bitnami/dremio/README.md

 #### Adding extra configuration files

-For advanced configurations like editing files like `logback.xml`, it is possible to include extra configuration files in the dremio.conf ConfigMap and Secret using the following values:
+For advanced configurations such as editing files like `logback.xml`, it is possible to include extra configuration files in the `dremio.conf` ConfigMap or Secret using the following values:

 - `dremio.dremioConf.extraFiles`: Adds extra non-sensitive files.
 - `dremio.dremioConf.extraSecretFiles`: Add extra sensitive files.

-In the following example we include a modified version of the logback.xml file:
+In the following example we include a modified version of the `logback.xml` file:

 ```yaml
 dremio: